8 Factors That Influence Emotional Development In Children

 6. Emotional Development From 4-6 Years

-When your child is four years old, he would begin to gain awareness about his individuality.
-When he is interested in physical activities, he will tend to develop his motor skillsiThe ability to control and coordinate body movements such as walking, running, and moving hands and fingers. and reasoning skillsiA child’s capacity for logical and critical thinking, connection-making, and problem-solving. .
-This would help him achieve good levels of confidence and feel proud of himself.
+When your child is four years old, they will begin to gain awareness about their individuality.
+Their interest in physical activities will help develop their motor skillsiThe ability to control and coordinate body movements such as walking, running, and moving hands and fingers. and reasoning skillsiA child’s capacity for logical and critical thinking, connection-making, and problem-solving. , Twhich can help them achieve good levels of confidence and feel proud of themself.
 At this age, your kid would try to (8):

 7. Emotional Development From 7-12 Years